svg-sprite/svg-sprite/docs/configuration.md

 }
 ```

-The callback gets passed in the sprite SVG source as its first (and only) argument and is expected to return the modified SVG source after transformation.
-It's completely up to you how you modify the SVG source, as long as you return a non-empty string.
+The callbacks are processed synchronously and in the given order.
+Each one gets passed the sprite's SVG source as its first (and only) argument and is expected to return the modified SVG source after transformation.
+It's completely up to what you do with the SVG source, just don't forget to return it in the end.
 You may e.g. run some regex or even full-blown DOM operations on the SVG contents (*svg-sprite* depends on [xmldom](https://github.com/jindw/xmldom), so you may require a parser instance `var DOMParser = require('xmldom').DOMParser; /* ... */` within your callback ...).

 ### Custom templating variables